 This course introduces the student to the major aspects of development from adolescence through adulthood.
 Current research in adult development is introduced in the areas of career choices, relationships, and physical changes.
-The course also includes a component of statistics and research.

-PSY-2000 Developmental Psychology II (4 Credits)

-This course introduces the descriptive and inferential statistics used in psychology.
+PSY-2000 Psychological Statistics (4 Credits) Prerequisite: MTH 111 (or equivalent) or higher This course introduces the descriptive and inferential statistics used in psychology.
 Topics covered include frequency distributions, calculation of measures of central tendency, variability, correlation, probability, hypothesis testing, parametric and non-parametric statistics, t-testing, analysis of variance, simple/multiple regression, and chi-square.
 The application of these techniques to research and the interpretation of results (using SPSS) will be emphasized.

 PSY-2001 Psychological Research Methods (4 Credits) Prerequisite: PSY-2000 with a minimum grade of C-.
 The purpose of this course is to introduce the basic methods of research in psychology, including ethical practices.
 Both experimental and non-experimental methods of research will be examined.
 Experience in conducting research and communicating results will also be covered.